How to Find Your Best Sleep Cycle: Polyphasic, Biphasic and Monophasic Sleep

 While it’s up to you to choose whatever sleep schedule is best for you, if you have mental health issues, Breus highly recommends sticking to a monophasic sleep pattern.
 “Depression and other mood disorders are associated with disruptions to circadian rhythms, as well as with disrupted sleep patterns and poor-quality sleep,” says Breus.
 “Attempting to use a segmented sleep schedule could destabilize sleep patterns and circadian rhythm, worsening sleep and exacerbating mood disorders.”

 Ready to take your sleep to the next level?
-Try the Bulletproof 30-Day Sleep Challenge for science-backed ways to help you sleep better.
+Download our in-depth sleep guide for science-backed tips and strategies to achieve better zzz’s.